SQL Server Monitoring – Installation

 To install a new installation, or upgrade an already existing installation, the procedure are the same.

-The following 5 parameters specifies how and where the tool will be installed or is already installed in case of an update.
+The first 3 parameters specifies how and where the tool will be installed or is already installed in case of an update.

 ParameterDescription